Quick Answer

 Problem-Solving and Confidence

-Navigating different environments, encountering novel situations, and making decisions during walks builds cognitive function and confidence.
+managing different environments, encountering novel situations, and making decisions during walks builds cognitive function and confidence.

 The Difference Professional Walking Makes